 Convert Molar to Nanomole per Liter (mol/L to nmol/l)

-Molar (mol/L) and Nanomole per Liter (nmol/l) are both units of length.
+Molar (mol/L) and Nanomole per Liter (nmol/l) are both units of molar concentration.
 With the conversion form below, you can effortlessly and accurately convert molar to nanomole per liter.
-This free online calculator tool makes it simple and easy to perform the conversion from mol/L to nmol/l.
+This free online calculator tool makes it simple and easy to perform the conversion from mol/L unit to the nmol/l unit.

 One Molar is equal to 1e+9 Nanomole per Liter.